Discover more from Stewdamus' Chart Analysis & Trade Alerts

 Stop Limit - this is the price I have chosen to exit should the trade go south.
 Again, this is a moving target (see Target(s) explanation).

-Exit Date - date I have exited the trade.
+Exit Date - the date I have exited the trade.

-Exit Price - price at which I have exited.
+Exit Price - the price at which I have exited.

 % Profit - percent of profit I have made.